CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 ### A Note on Word Lists

+> For example, there are 66,210 running words and 6,406 different words in one elementary shorthand text.
+Thus, for every different one of the thousand commonest words that the learner wrote, he had to write five other different words.
+The writer who would take the entire book from dictation would have to write not only the 1,000 words of high frequency but would have to write 5,406 other different words.
+(Leslie, Methods, p197)

 No matter how much practice you get, and how many words reach the stages of familiar and mastered, there will still be many thousands of words that you have to build from scratch.
 Practice writing a list of unrelated words will only help you write those words.
-Practice writing "oo" in a variety of words will help you write all words with that sound.
+Practice writing "oo" in a few well-chosen words will help you write all words with that sound.

 That changes once you master the theory.
 Then every word you can write smoothly gives you more time for other words and lists of uncommon and even rare words become more useful.
 Even then, though, a list from aardvark to zumba probably won't be worth it.
 There are several lists like "the most common 1000 words in American English."